 This depends on what is causing your dog itchy or dry skin.
 In general, ingredients like colloidal oatmeal can help ease itchy or dry skin, but you’ll want to determine the cause of your dog’s skin condition to find the ideal shampoo for his needs.

 Can you treat ringworm with a dog shampoo?

 Medicated dog shampoo can work wonders for soothing Spot’s skin.
-Just remember to craft your treatment plan with your veterinarian in order to help Fido feel his best as soon as possible.
+Just remember to craft your treatment plan with your veterinarian (especially if your pooch has sensitive skin) in order to help Fido feel his best as soon as possible.